Explanation of a Low Hand

 Hand 2: 2,3,4,5,6

 While we have considered some of the main lowball variants, the list is not exhaustive.
-This is especially true in the case of Razz/Stud games which are notorious for having hundreds of different variants.
-If unsure about the exact rules of a certain variant, ask before commencing play.
+This is especially true in the case of Razz/Stud games which are notorious for having hundreds of different variations.